OfficeDev/O365-Angular-Microsoft-Graph-Profile/README.md

 9. Scroll down to the **permissions to other applications** section and click the **Add application** button.

-10. In this tutorial, we'll use Microsoft Graph to get user data, so add the **Office 365 unified API (preview)** application.
+10. In this tutorial, we'll use Microsoft Graph to get user data, so add the **Microsoft Graph API** application.
 Click the plus sign in the application's row and then click the check mark at the top right to add it.
 Then click the check mark at the bottom right to continue.

-11. In the **Office 365 unified API (preview)** row, select **Delegated Permissions**, and in the selection list, select **Read all users' basic profiles**, **Read items in all site collections**, **Read signed-in user's files**, and **Access directory as the signed in user**.
+11. In the **Microsoft Graph API** row, select **Delegated Permissions**, and in the selection list, select **Read all users' basic profiles**, **Read items in all site collections**, **Read signed-in user's files**, and **Access directory as the signed in user**.

 12. Click **Save** to save the app's configuration.